 Eventually his emotions became so dense, they started to pull at the very strings holding together the web of reality.

-Shadows, lurking in the dark, would come out when he passed by.
+Shadows lurking in the dark would come out of their hiding places when he passed by.

-Children, who still could see into the magical world, would see a big man walking past in a black coat, surrounded by dancing, black shadows.
+Children who still could see the magical world would see a big man walking by in a black coat, surrounded by dancing, black shadows.

-They would get scared and hide behind their mother’s skirts.
+They would get scared and hide behind their mother’s skirt.

 They thought he was the devil.

 How could they know he was just like them?

 He was just a child, doing what was necessary to survive.